-From password popup it is possible to check/uncheck "Encrypt filenames" option, which, if supported by the selected archive format (7Z and ARC formats) does not allow to browse the content of the archive if the right password is not provided.
+From password popup it is possible to check/uncheck "Encrypt filenames" option, which, if supported by the selected archive format (7Z and ARC formats allows that option, PEA and ZPAQ always encrypt filenames) does not allow to browse the content of the archive if the right password is not provided.

 Format-specific encryption options (e.g algorithm) can be selected in Advanced tab.